someengineering/fixinventory/docs/source/getting_started/setup_kubernetes.rst

 Setup In Kubernetes Using Helm
 ==============================

 The :ref:`quickstart` guide used our Docker image.
-This tutorial will set up the individual components that make up a resoto environment.
+This tutorial will set up the individual components that make up a Resoto environment.

 In this setup guide we're showing you three things:
     #. how to prepare your environment
     #. how to prepare your helm values file
-    #. how to install each resoto in kubernetes using helm
+    #. how to install each Resoto in kubernetes using helm

 Prerequisites
 *************